,

 Private and Small Group Instrumental Lessons

 Pupils have the opportunity to learn an instrument through weekly small group or private, paid tuition.
-Currently, Furness offers guitar and clarinet tuition provided by BMS.
-We have also recently started to offer piano tuition, provided by PianoFunClub (PFC).
+Currently, Furness offers guitar, clarinet, violin and piano tuition provided by BMS.

-Pupils who learn an instrument with BMS all receive a practise book to log weekly practise activities.
+Pupils who learn an instrument with BMS all receive a practice book to log weekly practice activities.
 BMS music tutors provide progress reports to parents once a year in the Summer Term.
 These are usually made available when pupils receive their full end of year report, so parents have the opportunity to meet with the Music Specialist at the final Parents’ Consultation Evening of the academic year and discuss their child’s progress in music.
+To monitor the quality of tuition provided by peripatetic music tutors, external tutors from BMS are observed officially by senior leaders from the Music Hub at least once in the academic year.
+A written copy of the observation notes are provided to the school Music and Drama Lead.

 To monitor the quality of tuition provided by peripatetic music tutors, external tutors from BMS are observed officially by senior leaders from the Music Hub at least once in the academic year.
 A written copy of the observation notes are provided to the school Music and Drama Lead.